Cellulose acetate: Chemical and physical properties

+Use as a fiber

 Cellulose acetate fiber, one of the earliest synthetic fibers, is based on cotton or tree pulp cellulose ("biopolymers").
 These "cellulosic fibers" have been replaced in many applications by cheaper petro-based fibers (nylon and polyester) in recent decades.

 Trade names for acetate include Acele, Avisco, Celanese, Chromspun, and Estron.

 Acetate shares many similarities with rayon, and was formerly considered as the same textile.
 Acetate differs from rayon in the employment of acetic acid in production.
 The two fabrics are now required to be listed distinctly on garment labels.

 Rayon resists heat while acetate is prone to melting.
 Acetate must be laundered with care either by hand-washing or dry cleaning.

 The breathable nature of the fabric suits it for use as a lining.
 Acetate fabric is used frequently in wedding gowns and other bridal attire.
 Its lustrous sheen and smooth, satiny texture make it a good alternative to silk.

 Properties

-Acetate is a very valuable manufactured fiber that is low in cost and has good draping qualities.
+Acetate is a low cost, manufactured fiber, which has good draping qualities.
 Acetate is used in fabrics such as satins, brocades, knit fabrics, and taffetas to accentuate luster, body, drape, and beauty.